keboola/developers-docs/extend/custom-science/r/index.md

 This example shows how to read input and output mapping specified by the end-user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
 It demonstrates how to read and write tables and table manifests.
 File manifests are handled the same way.
 For a full authoritative list of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/)

-Note that the ‘destination’ label in the script refers to the destination from the the mappers perspective.
-The input mapper takes `source` tables from user’s storage, and produces `destination` tables that become the input of the extension.
+Note that the `destination` label in the script refers to the destination from the the mappers perspective.
+The input mapper takes `source` tables from user's storage, and produces `destination` tables that become the input of the extension.
 The output tables of the extension are consumed by the output mapper whose `destination` are the resulting tables in Storage.

     # initialize application
     app <- DockerApplication$new('/data/')